Moffie: Reception

 The film was nominated for the Best Film category at the London Film Festival 2019.
 It received two nominations at the 2019 Venice Film Festival, for the Queer Lion Award and Venice Horizons Award.

 The Hollywood Reporter ranked the film to be among the best of 2021 so far as to early July 2021.

 Accolades

 Adaptations

 Moffie was also imagined as a dance work in 2012 by Standard Bank Young Artist Award recipient Bailey Snyman.
 Snyman's version premiered at the National Arts Festival in Grahamstown in 2012 to critical and acclaimed reception.
 The dance version was also performed at the Market Theatre in Johannesburg in August 2012 and at the State Theatre in Pretoria in December 2012.
 The work was revived for performances at the Artscape Theatre in Cape Town in January 2015.

+In June 2024, a stage monologue of Moffie, adapted by Philip Rademeyer and presented by the Fugard Theatre Archive, premiered at Riverside Studios in West London, with Kai Luke Brümmer reprising the lead role.